havocp/beaucatcher/README.md

    from BSON-only dependencies, the case class stuff is separate from the `BObject` stuff, etc. You can pick-and-choose which pieces to use.
- - currently JSON parsing and generation are done with lift-json but it may be nicer to drop this dependency sometime.
-The dependency isn't in the API.
  - make it simple to code backbone.js-style REST CRUD methods on a MongoDB collection
  - since we have a nice schema in the form of the case class, support